frank2/exe-rs/README.md

 ### Bugfixes
 * renamed `ref_to_slice` to `ref_to_bytes` to be more clear
 * marked objects still marked with `#[repr(packed)]` with `#[repr(C)]`
+* tracked down TLS directory characteristics and made a bitflag structure, see `headers::TLSCharacteristics`

 ## 0.4.2
 ### Features